secretstartups/handbook/security/security-assurance/security-risk/storm-program/business-impact-analysis.html.md

 ## Purpose

 The purpose of the BIA is to identify and prioritize system components by correlating them to mission critical processes that support ongoing business operations and the GitLab product.
 Using this information to characterize what would be the impact to GitLab, if any of these systems were to be unavailable.
+This is considered a bottom-up approach to risk management which is complementary to the top-down approach of the [Annual Risk Assessment](/handbook/security/security-assurance/security-risk/storm-program/#step-1-risk-appetite-and-tolerance).

 ## Scope